samcodee/car/README.md

-## Welcome to carclub
+## Welcome to CAR

-carclub is a website project to learn [HTML](https://www.w3schools.com/html/default.asp), [CSS](https://www.w3schools.com/css/default.asp), [JavaScript](https://www.w3schools.com/js/default.asp)
+Carclub is a website project to learn [HTML](https://www.w3schools.com/html/default.asp), [CSS](https://www.w3schools.com/css/default.asp), [JavaScript](https://www.w3schools.com/js/default.asp)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Our majestic team collects information about cars and circulates in the team so we can get to know about cars.
+Till now only one round has been complete.
+Four peple are in the team.
+They are:

+name1 - Koenigsegg Agera
+name2 - Tesla model X
+name3 - Tesla model 3 performance
+name4 - Lamborghini Veneno

 ### Markdown